VForWaTer/tool-specs/docs/tool.md

 ## Description

-We define a `Tool` to be a executable script/program inside a docker container.
+We define a `Tool` to be an executable script/program inside a docker container.
 In order to be recognized as a `Tool`, the container has to meet a set of requirements:

-1. A description of the tool, its arguments and parameters has to be present in YAML format at the container location `/src/tool.yml`
+1. A description of the tool, its arguments, parameters and input data has to be present in YAML format at the container location `/src/tool.yml`
 2. The executable script/program has to either store results at the location `/out/` of the container, or print them to the containers StdOut.
 3. A tool execution may be parameterized.
 The parameterization is stored at `/in/parameters.json` of the container.
 Additional input data may be added.